Abr Arvan

 Abr Arvan (ابر آروان) is an Iranian content delivery network and cloud service company.
 As of 2020, it provided free cloud services to 300 Iranian companies.
 It also provides VOD, radar (network availability), object storage, Infrastructure as a service and Platform as a service to its buyers.
 According to Donya-e-Eqtesad it provides the cloud ecosystem for Iran.
 It had fifty thousand clients in 2020.
 Based on W3techs abr arvan is the eighth CDN provider in the world.

+According to Fanap boss 75% of the Arvan team has immigrated out of Iran within period of 2022-2023.

 History

 Abr Arvan started in 2014 with the aim of producing cloud technological products.
 The founding team consisted of four people, whose first acquaintance was formed in the World Skills Competition.
 These people were selected as the first team product in March 2015 in the Fanap Innovation Competition.
 After a few months, with the initial investment of Fanap in the amount of 300 million Tomans, the official activity of this company began and in January 2015, it was officially registered.
 In March of the same year, this company was accepted in the section of knowledge-based companies as a "start-up level 1" company.

 In 2018, the second stage of increasing the capital of this company with a valuation of 200 billion Tomans was done by Fanap Holding and the total shares of this holding reached 47%.